-The above history and timeline have been drawn from the early care and education field but very honestly that is where the majority of the research and development has been over the past 50 years.
-There have been some excursions into other human services but they don't have the details as with early care and education.
+The above history and timeline have been drawn from the early care and education field but very honestly that is where the majority of the research and development has been over the past 50 years related to regulatory compliance.
+There have been

+Regulatory Compliance & Monitoring Systems Fiene some excursions into other human services but they don't have the details as with early care and education.